limingth/myRoR/8-twetter-project.md

 	 10     </div>

 * now you can see at the top of right side
-	- Maye has post 5 twets.
+	- Delia has post 5 twets.

 ![twetter-homework-1](twetter-homework-1.png)